 Though this module is presented through the lens of sales, most of what’s here, especially with respect to understanding your USER and BUYER, represent the first steps you must take in order to enable each of the functions in your organization (sales, product, marketing, community, and education) to play their role in supporting the USER / BUYER journey.

 We’re going to cover how to engage and convert USERs and BUYERs in the first three market segments you’ll need to dominate.
 The personas in each of these segments follow the same general USER / BUYER journey when it comes to adopting a new technology.
 There are differences in the exact nature of each step, but the themes are the same.
 We’ll use this journey as a common denominator throughout.

-As you work through the market segments we have outlined, USERs and BUYERs will experience your product and their journey first as slides and wireframes, then as a rough beta they help you build, and finally as a fully fledged product that is self-service.
+As you work through the market segments we've outlined, USERs and BUYERs will experience your product and their journey first as slides and wireframes, then as a rough beta they help you build, and finally as a fully fledged product that is self-service.

-In the following sections, we’ll walk through all three segments of the adoption curve, from interviewing Innovators, to installing with Design Partners, and selling into the Early Majority.
+In the next articles, we’ll walk through all three segments of the adoption curve, from interviewing Innovators to installing with design partners and selling into the early majority.
 We’ll cover the tactics to deploy in order to achieve each success metric along the way, provide some considerations for hiring your team, and speak to how this all plays out in the context of the USER/BUYER journey.

-Read about: how our team of experts in sales, marketing, education, community, and recruiting can embed with your startup to help build your business and hire our replacements.
+Read about: how Unusual's team of experts in sales, marketing, education, community, and recruiting can embed with your startup to help build your business and hire our replacements.

 The Modern GTM

 Define a GTM framework with innovators